awalin/awalin-sopan/projects.md

 * Panel on Threat Landscape in the Post-pandemic World at WiCyS

-# Academic Projects and Publications #
+# Other Projects and Publications #

 ## Conference Monitor ##
 A real-time webapp to monitor the backchannel conversation (in Twitter) during academic conferences.[Paper: SocInfo'12]